4 Reasons to Earn a Music Degree

 The U.S. Bureau of Labor Statistics also claims that competition is fairly high for music industry careers.
 A fantastic way to separate yourself from thousands and thousands of self-taught musicians and producers is by earning a reputable music degree.

-Having a music degree also increases your chances for higher pay when you land yourself a career in music.
-But now you may be thinking, what exactly can you do with a degree in music?
+This will also increase your chances for higher pay when you land yourself a career in music.
+But now you may be thinking, what do artists do with music degrees?

 What Can You Do With a Music Degree?

-Some of the opportunities for individuals with a music degree include:
+The job market for musicians is greater than you may think.
+Some of the opportunities for individuals that graduate from a music program include:

 - Gigging or Session Musician